 Today's criminals know that if they want to extract money and sensitive data from their victims, they don't need to do it in person.
 From the social engineering of a phishing email to the insidious probing of an extortion kit, there are plenty of reasons to be concerned.

-That's why internet users need a different kind of protection, one that actually responds to the challenges they face.
+You need a different kind of protection, one that actually responds to the challenges you face.
 NordVPN provides powerful encryption, strengthening security and enhancing personal privacy.
-With one account you can cover up to six devices, providing an integrated cybersecurity solution across all your hardware.

-People are right to be worried about credit card safety and identity theft.
-The question is, how do you respond to those threats?
 Instead of covering your credit card in tinfoil, NordVPN can wrap your browsing activity in layers of secure encryption.
-That's the smart way to stay safe.